realworldocaml/mdx/test/bin/mdx-pp/misc/spaces/test-case.md

-Mdx test should preserve empty lines in code blocks
+Mdx pp should properly locate lines in generated code, even when the original code block had empty lines

 ```ocaml